1900 Republican National Convention: Candidates considered

 Vice President Garret Hobart had announced in September 1899 that he would not seek re-election due to declining health.
-In the event, he died in office on November 21, 1899, leaving the party the task of choosing a running mate for McKinley.
+He died in office on November 21, 1899.

 Entering the convention, many had expected that the ticket would consist of President McKinley and New York Governor Theodore Roosevelt.
+Roosevelt's nomination was spearheaded by bosses Matthew Quay of Pennsylvania and Thomas C. Platt of New York; bcause Roosevelt was a progressive reformer who often clashed with Platt, Platt hoped to remove him as governor by elevating him to the vice presidency.
 However, Ohio Senator Mark Hanna maneuvered to keep Roosevelt off the ballot, instead proposing Navy Secretary John D. Long of Massachusetts or Iowa Representative Jonathan P. Dolliver.
-Without the support of McKinley, Hanna's efforts fell short.
-Roosevelt himself did not particularly want to abandon his position of governor, but he desired to run for president in 1904 and when the party nominated him, he accepted the position.
-Roosevelt's nomination was spearheaded by bosses Matthew Quay of Pennsylvania and Thomas C. Platt of New York, the latter of whom wished to find a different job for the reformist Roosevelt.
+Without McKinley's support, Hanna's efforts fell short.
+Roosevelt himself did not particularly want to abandon the governorship, but he desired to run for president in 1904, so when the party nominated him, he accepted.